Life Insurance Lawyer

 Why Would a Life Insurance Policy Need Probate Papers?

-Does a Life Insurance Policy have to go through Probate?
-Generally speaking, no. Usually, life insurance death benefits are paid out directly from the insurer to the beneficiary or beneficiaries without going through probate.
-Life insurance is not part of the insured’s estate and is not subject to debt collection, payment of the insured’s bills, … Read more
+Does Life Insurance go through Probate?
+Is Life Insurance Part of a Deceased Person’s Estate?
+Generally speaking, no. Life insurance death benefits are paid out directly from the insurer to the beneficiaries, without going through probate.
+This is because life insurance is considered separate from the policyholder’s estate, such that it is not subject to … Read more

 You think you know how life insurance works – your loved one purchased a life insurance policy so that if something should happen to them, you would get a payout.
 Unfortunately, the process is rarely that straightforward.
 Like any other business, life insurance companies seek to make a profit.
 They only make money for their … Read more